-Becoming a member of the Greater Boston Branch of the Anthroposophical Society means also becoming a member of the Anthroposophical Society in America.
+Membership in the Greater Boston Branch of the Anthroposophical Society requires first becoming a member of the Anthroposophical Society in America.
 Membership in the American Society means membership is granted to the Anthroposophical Society headquartered in Dornach, Switzerland.

 Click here for online membership application.